ChrisTimperley/Wallace.jl/doc/_build/html/_sources/manual/language.txt

 All specification files should contain a top-level ``type`` parameter, stipulating the type of object described by the file.
-Failing to provide a ``type`` parameter will cause Wallace to be unable to compose the object via the ``compose(FILE)`` function; however, the object can still be constructing by forcing it to be constructed as a given type, using ``compose_as(FILE, TYPE)``.
+Failing to provide a :code:`type` parameter will cause Wallace to be unable to compose the object via the ``compose(FILE)`` function; however, the object can still be constructing by forcing it to be constructed as a given type, using ``compose_as(FILE, TYPE)``.